Golf in Southern Idaho

 Gooding Country Club

 Gooding may have fewer than 4,000 people, but its residents are big supporters of their local golf club.
-The Gooding Country Club earns raves for its incredibly friendly staff and affordable prices, as well for its great bar and clubhouse.
+The Gooding Country Club earns raves for its incredibly friendly staff and affordable prices.
+It also has a great bar and clubhouse.

 Holes: 18 | Greens fees: Call (208) 934-9977 for fee information.